Patriomanis

 Patriomanis ("father of pangolins") is an extinct genus of pangolin from extinct family Patriomanidae.
 It lived from the late Eocene to early Oligocene of North America and it currently represents the only pangolin known from the Western Hemisphere.
-The genus contains one species, P. americana, which is only known from six specimens, mostly from the Chadronian White River Formation of Wyoming.
+The genus contains one species, P. americana, also known as american pangolin, which is only known from six specimens, mostly from the Chadronian White River Formation of Wyoming.
 It had long digits and a prehensile tail, suggesting that it was arboreal, and its jaw was capable of opening wider than modern pangolins.
 Its ears and the hair between its scales were also longer than modern pangolins.

 Phylogeny

-Phylogenetic position of genus Patriomanis within family Patriomanidae.
+Phylogenetic position of genus Patriomanis within order Pholidota based on Rose (2026.) study: